celeen/phase_0_unit_2/week_6/0_git_started/my_solution.md

 ## Release 4: Git Workflow

 - Push files to a remote repository
+-
+- git push origin master

 - Fetch changes
+- git fetch origin
+-
 - Commit locally
+- git commit -a -m "commit message"

 ## Release 5: Reflection
+I want to change the name from origin to 'github' because why not? if you can name your remotes, why not give them more accurate titles?

+I also learned how to change a commit message: git commit --amend "message" will amend your last commit with any other changes you've staged, or if you just want to change the commit message (like I did) you can stage the same file(s) without changes, and type a new message.